-“They were whipping the draft horses something rotten,” said Aldo.
-“I could hear the beasts braying.
-Some moved a bit more quickly but others foundered so the wagons got strung out a bit.
-The women close by had stopped their screaming, but I could still hear the children crying.
+“Outside they were whipping the draft horses something rotten,” said Aldo.
+“I could hear the beasts squealing and groaning.
+Some moved a bit more quickly but others foundered, so the wagons got strung out a bit.
+The women near them had stopped their screaming, but I could still hear the children crying.
 Then came the first bang and the room filled with dust.
-My ears went funny, but I managed to get my eyes to work again and saw one of the hairy monsters was rearing up.
+My ears went funny, but I my eyes were working and I saw one of the hairy monsters was rearing up.
 I reckon the shot had landed right in front of it, maybe even clipped it.”

-“It didn’t slow down though, and I don’t think the other brutes even noticed.”
+“It didn’t slow down though, and I don’t think the rest of the brutes even noticed.”

 “Anyone would notice a cannon shooting at them,” said Fran.
 “You don’t miss a thing like that.
 We could hear it from the Via Strogsi.”

 Fran said nothing.
-Aldo knew that all the boys had seen ogres before, even in the city: warehouse guards, bodyguards, and performers in the annual spettacolo.
-They knew full well the feats of strength the brutes were capable of, even the sort of domesticated ogre who lived among men.
+Aldo knew that all the boys had seen ogres before, even in the city: not just caravan guards, but warehouse guards, bodyguards, and even performers in the annual spettacolo.
+They knew full well the feats of strength brutes were capable of, even the sort of civilised ogre who lived among men.
 Boulderguts’ army was made of the real thing, however, as brutal as they get, from the wild east and beyond.
-They were surely stronger, tougher, meaner and cruel beyond human measure.
+They were surely stronger, tougher and meaner, as well as cruel beyond human measure.

 Aldo shook his head.
 “No, not then.”